fivetran/dbt_aws_cloud_cost/README.md

 vars:
     aws_cloud_cost_start_date: 'YYYY-MM-DD' # default value: '1970-01-01'
 ```

+> Note for BigQuery users: This filter applies a full table scan and may therefore not actually mitigate your compute costs.
+We have applied [partitions](https://docs.getdbt.com/reference/resource-configs/bigquery-configs#partition-clause) to each end model, but you may want to consider applying pre-package transformations (partitions, filters, etc.) to streamline the amount of data processed by the package.
+>
+> Please create an [issue](https://github.com/fivetran/dbt_aws_cloud_cost/issues) if you'd like to see support for incremental materializations.

 #### Passing Through Additional Fields
 This package includes all source columns defined in the macros folder.
 You can add more columns to the `aws_cloud_cost__daily_overview` model using the `aws_cloud_cost_report_pass_through_columns` variable.
 This variable allows for custom or otherwise not included fields to be included, aliased (`alias`), and casted (`transform_sql`) if desired (but not required).
 Datatype casting is configured via a sql snippet within the `transform_sql` key.
 You may add the desired sql while omitting the `as field_name` at the end and your custom pass-though fields will be casted accordingly.